// Copyright 2014 The Go Authors. All rights reserved.

 // TODO(mknyszek): We should really count the header as part

-// whole allocation slot.
+// using the whole allocation slot.

 if := MemProfileRate; > 0 {